richardcrng/tempel-des-schreckens/RULES.md

 *etcetera*

-However, one player has the final say over which chamber to open - the **Keyholder**.
+However, one player has the final say over which chamber to open - the **Keyholder**, a *temporary role* which passes between players (through a mechanic described below).
+The first Keyholder is randomly assigned at the start of the game.

 The Keyholder ultimately has the final say on which Chamber to open (i.e. which card to flip) - they can choose to go with the discussion consensus, or they can choose to ignore it entirely.

 (The Keyholder **cannot choose to open one of their own Chambers**, however.)